 Introduction to Strength Training

-The aim of this session is to explain and define the types of strength training including fitball principles, to explain the benefits of strength training including bone mineral density changes over the life span, and finally to teach safe and conffident application of strength training variables.
+The aim of this session is to explain and define the types of strength training including fitball principles; to explain the benefits of strength training including bone mineral density changes over the life span; to teach safe and confident application of strength training variables.

 Eating for Reasons other than Hunger

-This sessions explains the physiology of weight gain, it disperses myths on weight loss procedures and fad diets, it describes the mechanism behind weight loss, it shows how to set health rather than weight loss goals, and it explains the benefits of weight loss and the dangers of weight gain.
+This sessions explains the physiology of weight gain, disperses myths on weight loss procedures and fad diets, and describes the mechanism behind weight loss.
+It shows how to set health rather than weight loss goals, and it explains the benefits of weight loss and the dangers of weight gain.

 Because You're Worth it!

-This session explores the basis of perceptions of beauty and self, it explains the relevance of body image and self-esteem to our health, providing practical help in improving body image and self-esteem and it explains the importance and 'how to' of self-care.
+This session explores the basis of perceptions of beauty and self.
+It explains the relevance of body image and self-esteem to our health, providing practical help in improving body image and self-esteem, and explains the importance and 'how to' of self-care.

 Essential Women's Health Issues

-This session aims to introduce the health wheel as a useful assessment tool for measurement of holistic health, to inform women in the area of preventative health care, to highlight the signficance of mental health and the impact of stress and depression and lastly, to discuss spiritual health, increase awareness of it and how to keep a healthy spirit.
+This session aims to introduce the health wheel as a useful assessment tool for measurement of holistic health; to inform women in the area of preventative health care; to highlight the signficance of mental health and the impact of stress and depression; discuss spiritual health, increase awareness of it and how to keep a healthy spirit.